 Spotting the key signs helps pinpoint the cause quickly.
 Look for:

-• The rash’s color: Is it bright red, pale pink, or dark?
+- The rash’s color: Is it bright red, pale pink, purple, or darker than the surrounding skin?

-• The texture: Are there bumps, blisters, dry flaky patches?
+- The texture: Are there bumps, blisters, dry flaky patches, crusting, or oozing?

-• Location: Is it confined to the stomach or spreading?
+- Location: Is it confined to the stomach or spreading to the diaper area, chest, back, face, arms, or legs?

-• Associated symptoms: Is your baby irritable?
+- Associated symptoms: Is your baby irritable?
 Feverish?
-Scratching excessively?
+Scratching or rubbing the area?
+Feeding less than usual?

-For example, heat rash presents as tiny red bumps clustered in folds or covered areas.
-Eczema tends to be dry and scaly with intense itching.
-Allergic rashes might show sudden onset after new foods or products.
+For example, heat rash often presents as tiny bumps clustered in folds or covered areas after overheating.
+Eczema tends to be dry, scaly, and itchy.
+Allergic rashes might show sudden onset after a new food, medicine, lotion, detergent, or fabric.
+A rash with fever, oozing, crusting, or a baby who seems unusually sleepy or unwell deserves extra caution.

 The Role of Baby Skin Sensitivity